Biomedical-MR/resomapper/docs/handbook.md

 > resomapper_cli
 ```

-This will start the processing workflow, and if you need to stop it at any point, just press {kbd}`Ctrl + C`.
+This will start the processing workflow, and if you need to stop it at any point, just press {kbd}`Ctrl` + {kbd}`C`.
 During this process, the user will be prompted to interact with the program via the terminal (writting a response and pressing {kbd}`Enter`) or pop-up windows (clicking on different options).

 The program will follow several steps: